royaltm/spectrusty-tutorial/step1.md

     spectrum.ula.memory_mut().load_into_rom(rom_file)?;
 ```

-You may get a copy of a [48.rom] file as Amstrad has kindly given an open permition to re-distribute the Spectrum's ROM content.
+You may get a copy of a [48.rom] file as Amstrad has kindly given open permission to re-distribute the Spectrum's ROM content.

 Now, can we finally run it?